giuliabaldini/brainclustering/README.md

 One can either train our model with `python train.py` and then `python test.py` or in search mode with `python search.py`, which trains the tables on a selected section of the images and also runs the testing process.

-Note that this code has only been tested with the data from [BraTS 19](https://www.med.upenn.edu/cbica/brats2019/data.html) , so we do not know what might happen with other types of data.
+Note that this code has only been tested with the data from [BraTS 19](https://www.med.upenn.edu/cbica/brats2019/data.html) , so we do not know what might happen with other kinds of data.

 ## Installation
 This project is written in python3.7/8 and C++17.